Call Us (813) 689-8815

 Report cards, transcripts, and other academic records will be unavailable to families until all bills have been satisfied.

-All money for field trips must be paid before a student can go on the trip.
+Field Trips: All money for field trips must be paid before a student can go on the trip.
 Any parents wishing to attend, may.
-However, parents who wish to chaperone a field trip (have charge over children) must have Live Scan fingerprinting.
+However, parents who wish to chaperone a field trip (have charge over children) must have our Live Scan fingerprinting with background check.

-All parents who desire to volunteer in a manner where they will have direct contact with children, will need to undergo the Live Scan fingerprinting.
+Fingerprinting: All parents who desire to volunteer in a manner where they will have direct contact with children, will need to undergo the Live Scan fingerprinting and background check.
 Forms can be obtained in the front office.

 All graduating seniors must attend Baccalaureate Service and the graduation ceremony.